Tiro Whānui

 While improving Te Awa Kairangi ki Tai - Lower Hutt flood defences, the project aims to protect the ecological health of the river by creating more space for the river itself, more fish habitats, with a mix of pools, fast-flowing shallow water, vegetation, rocks, and undercut banks - all the things that short-fin eel (tuna), trout, whitebait (inanga) and common bully (toitoi) need to thrive.

-Lower Hutt City Revitalisation
+Lower Hutt City revitalisation

 Te Awa Kairangi project is investing in new roads, a pedestrian bridge over the river, and a development site that connects with the new river edge.
 The project embraces and celebrates the spirit of our taonga (treasure), Te Awa Kairangi / Hutt River, and aims to build the foundations of a modern, energetic city that looks to the future.